Chalwk/JeriCraftDocs/docs/guides/Factions.md

 - **Offline Power Loss:** `-0.4 per day` (how much power is lost while a player is offline each day)
 - **Power Regeneration Rate:** `0.2 per minute` (how quickly power regenerates over time)
 - **Power Freeze Duration:** `45 seconds` (how long power gain is frozen after death)
+- **Faction Power:** The total power of your faction is the sum of all members' power.

 ---